 What is inventory cost?

-Finding the best inventory management system for you
+Finding the best stock management system for you

-Periodic inventory management may be enough for businesses that only sell a few products.
-It will show you broadly what inventory costs your business and will allow you to complete annual reports.
+Periodic stock management may be enough for businesses that only sell a few products.
+It will show you broadly what inventory costs your business and will allow you to complete annual accounts.

 But if your product range or sales volumes grow, periodic inventory management will begin to slow you down.
 That’s when an automated perpetual inventory management system comes into its own.